cezarbajenaru/eks-course/EKS&Kubernetes.md

 Declarative:
 	YALM&Kubectl ->  Pod, ReplicaSet, Deployment, Service

+Because Kubernetes resources are declarative and self-healing:
+A Pod will wait and retry until its referenced ConfigMap or Secret exists.
+A Service can exist before the Pods it selects — it just won’t have endpoints yet.
+A Deployment can create its ReplicaSet even before the Service exists — they’re loosely coupled via labels.

 CLI's:  AWS CLI - control multiple AWS services though command line and automate though scripts.
 Manages the cluster kubectl - manages the cluster and objects eksctl - manages the clusters and objects / create and delete clusters on AWS EKS, create Autoscale and delete node groups, create Fargate profiles.